Rule Britannia

 All thine shall be the subject main,

-And every shore it circles thine.
+And every shore that circles it shall be thine.

 “Rule, Britannia, rule the waves;